Frequently asked questions (FAQs)

 If I am registered with the Office of the Registrar of Consultant Lobbyists (ORCL) do I also need to register with the Foreign Influence Registration Scheme (FIRS) and vice versa?

 ORCL and FIRS are separate, with different requirements.
 There is a statutory requirement for UK VAT registered companies/individuals who communicate with UK Ministers and/or Permanent Secretaries on behalf of a paying client to register with the ORCL.
 More detail is in the Registrar’s guidance.
-Legislation to introduce FIRS is being considered by Parliament.
 A factsheet on the FIRS scheme can be found here.
 Guidance will be provided ahead of the FIRS scheme going live.
 FIRS is not administered by ORCL.
 It is your responsibility to understand any separate rules that you may be subject to in addition to the Act.

 Does the channel or medium of communication matter?
 How about email, WhatsApp, or text?